Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 ### **PEP8 Validation**
 [PEP8 online validation](http://pep8online.com) was used to check for any errors.
 All of the code passes with no errors or warning present due to bad code.
 Example screen shots of some of the code are below:

   This screen shows the top of the file and the code being accepted on Pep8 for Python code.
 All python code was tested using this process.
-There are some errorts that remain and these have been left intentionally.
-Some errors that have the 'line too long' warning were actioned, but for some it is due to a long variable name.
-However, whilst I am aware of the 'line too long' item, it applies to a time when monitors were smaller and a max line limit of 80 was the accepted convention.
-Nowadays with bigger screens this is no longer the case, and longer lines are still readable.
-Therefore going forward, I have no issue with my lines being longer becasue I believe it makes it easier to read than breaking it down onto individual lines.
-Of course, if the line is excessively long then I will break it down, but only if I believe it becomes unreadable.
+I removed all genuine errors and there were a few  'line too long' warnings.
+Originally I left some of these in becasue they were long variable names rather than bad code.
+I was also of the opinion that, whilst I am aware of the 'line too long' item, it applied to a time when monitors were smaller and a max line limit of 80 was the accepted convention.
+Nowadays with bigger screens this is no longer the case, and longer lines are still readable/accepted.
+However, after discussion with my mentor I decided to break these lines down so that they fit with convention, even if I don't think it is aboslutely necessary all of the time.

 <img src="static/images/development_images/pep8allright.png">